tedtoal/Button_TT/README.md

   // Handle a release event.
   case TS_RELEASE_EVENT:
     // Check for a button release.
-Only one button press at a time can be detected. screenButtons->release();
+Only one button tap at a time can be detected. screenButtons->release();
     break;
   }